 It’s important to know where everything is in order to get the most out of your account.
 The dashboard will give you a wide variety of information about items you’ve sold, orders in progress, payment methods accepted, etc.

-This blog post will go over some of the basics that are found on the Etsy dashboard so that you can start using your account more efficiently!
+This blog post will go over some of the basics found on the Etsy dashboard so that you can use your account more efficiently!

 Etsy Dashboard – What is Inside it?